abrahan-dev/posts/2022-11-10-simplicity-in-code.md

 ## A few rules

-Simplicity is likely to be achieved with a combination of ideas from various paradigms, including OOP and FP, where data and functions are first-class passengers, while classes are used only to guarantee [invariants](https://en.wikipedia.org/wiki/Invariant_(mathematics)#Invariants_in_computer_science).
+Simplicity is likely to be achieved with a combination of ideas from various paradigms, including OOP and FP, where data and functions are first-class citizens, while classes are used mainly to guarantee [invariants](https://en.wikipedia.org/wiki/Invariant_(mathematics)#Invariants_in_computer_science).

 - Separate data from code
 - Use immutable data whenever possible.
-It may be prohibitive in data science, but most applications can take advantage of it.
+It may be inefficient in data science, but most applications can take advantage of it
-- Use generic data structures separate from the schema.
-In other words, if a hash map is all what you need, use it.
+- Use generic data structures.
+If a hash map is all what you need, use it
 - Use data as a first class citizen
-- Use json in native form without transformations / proxies / objects wrapping around...
+- Use json as it is, in native form without transformations / proxies...
 - Say things in a more declarative way
 - Do not share more than you’d like to

 ## Where is my function?

 I am not an expert FP programmer, just an _aficionado_, but given the amount of work that OOP code need and the cost per bug, I'd say that classes are not efficient tools by design.
-I think with FP the cost per bug can be reduced at a price: the granularity of the system can be overwhelming.
+With FP the cost per bug can be reduced at a price: the granularity of the system can be overwhelming.
 How do we write our functions and organise them is key.

 ## Conclusion